GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 You can read more about HTSeq-count here: https://htseq.readthedocs.io/en/release_0.11.1/count.html

 In principle, any .csv file where the columns are different conditions/replicates and the rows include reads/normalized reads per genomic feature can be used as input for CountFilter.
-However, some CountFilter functions (such as 'norm_reads_to_rpm') will only work on HTSeq-count output files, and other unintended interactions may occur.
+However, some CountFilter functions (such as 'normalize_to_rpm') will only work on HTSeq-count output files, and other unintended interactions may occur.

 .. _from-folder-ref: